SvelteKit on Vercel

 SvelteKit's docs have a comprehensive list of all config options available to you.
 This section will cover a select few options which may be easier to use with more context.

-By default, your SvelteKit routes are bundled into one Serverless or Edge Function when you deploy your project to Vercel.
+By default, your SvelteKit routes get bundled into one Serverless or Edge Function when you deploy your project to Vercel.
 This configuration typically reduces how often your users encounter cold starts.

 In most cases, there is no need to modify this option.

-Setting split: true in your Svelte config will cause your SvelteKit project's routes to be split into separate Edge or Serverless Functions.
+Setting split: true in your Svelte config will cause your SvelteKit project's routes to get split into separate Edge or Serverless Functions.

-Splitting your Functions is not typically better than bundling them, however you may want to consider setting split: true if you're experiencing either of the following issues:
+Splitting your Functions is not typically better than bundling them.
+You may want to consider setting split: true if you're experiencing either of the following issues:

 • You have exceeded the Function size limit for the runtime you're using.
 Batching too many routes into a single Function could cause you to exceed Function size limits for your Vercel account.
 See our Serverless Function size limits and Edge Function size limits to learn more.